Cyberlorians/Articles/AADAssessment.md

 5. Start -> Run -> gpedit.msc-> Computer Configuration -> Administrative Template -> system -> user profile ->Do not forcefully unload the users registry at user logoff -> Click Enable

-*ServicesHub Configuration*
+## Services Hub Configuration

 1. ADD Asessment via ServicesHub.
+	1. Add the VM and the assessment path you used from the previous step.
+Installation will begin.
-Once installed this creates a DCR rule and installs the AMA extension (verify the VM is in the DCR rule).
+The installation creates a DCR rule and installs the AzureMonitorAgent extension (verify the VM is in the DCR rule).
 This can take 5-10m for DCR and AMA extension to fully install.
 Be patient.
 2. After installation (file will populate in the Assessment folder and a new folder on the C:\ called 'ODA' will be created.